Livorno: Church of the Madonna

-The Church of the Madonna is placed on the homonymous street which connects directly the city centre with the district Venezia Nuova through the John of Nepomuk bridge.
-According to the tradition the church was built to host the statute of Our Lady of Mount Carmel subtracted from a Turkish ship.
-The church was important as it was a place of worship for foreigners communities.
+The Church of the Madonna is placed on the street of the same name which connects directly the city centre with the district Venezia Nuova through the John of Nepomuk bridge.
+According to tradition the church was built to host the statute of Our Lady of Mount Carmel subtracted from a Turkish ship.
+The church was important as it was a place of worship for foreign communities.
 Ferdinando I de' Medici gave the church to the Franciscan which had the nearby Oratory of Saints Cosmas and Damian.
 The construction began on 25 March 1607 on a project by Alessandro Pieroni and was completed in 1611; the church at first was dedicated to Saint Mary, Saint Francis and Saints Cosmas and Damian but in 1638 was dedicated to the Immaculate Conception following enlargement of the building.

-The church has a rectangular plant with a single nave and groin vault, on each side, there are the three altars of the foreign Nations.
+The church has a rectangular plan with a single nave and groin vault, on each side, there are the three altars of the foreign Nations.
 The altar of the French Nation was built in 1613 and the painting, by Matteo Rosselli, represents Saint Louis.
-The altar of the Corsica Nation, which at the time was under the Republic of Genoa, has a painting representing John the Evangelist.
-The altar of the Portuguese Nation built in the 17th century had a wooden statue of Saint Mary until 1728 when this was positioned near the main altar and replaced by one of Anthony of Padua.
+The altar of the Corsican Nation, which at the time was under the control of the Republic of Genoa, has a painting representing John the Evangelist.
+The altar of the Portuguese Nation, built in the 17th century, had a wooden statue of Saint Mary until 1728 when this was positioned near the main altar and replaced by one of Anthony of Padua.
 The altar of the Dutch-German Nation is dedicated to Andrew the Apostle.
 Outside the body of the building, separated by a railing, is a Chapel dedicate to the Madonna di Montenero built in 1631.
 The simple façade was covered in white marble in 1972.